yuniarctra/yuniarctra/README.md

 - 📈 Exploratory Data Analysis (EDA) using Python
 - 🧮 Statistical modeling and simulation
-- ⚙️ Machine learning basics (KNN, regression, classification)
+- ⚙️ Machine learning basics
 - 📊 Data visualization and interpretation
 - 🌐 Early experiments in risk and uncertainty analysis